FTariq/Git-and-GitHub-Tutorial/README.md

 git merge br
 ```
 ## Pushing and pulling
-When you want to add changes to your Github repo, create an entry in your git config that specifies a name for the Github repo, to save using the URL every time.
+When you want to add changes to your GitHub repo, create an entry in your git config that specifies a name for the GitHub repo, to save using the URL every time.
 We will call this 'origin'.
 This is already done for you if you've cloned your repo.
 ```
 git remote add origin [URL]
 ```
-Now, we can push any commits to the Github repo by configuring the upstream/remote server (using -u): where we are pushing to, and pushing which specified branch.
+Now, we can push any commits to the GitHub repo by configuring the upstream/remote server (using -u): where we are pushing to, and pushing which specified branch.
 Subsequent push and pull commands can hence be simplified as git now knows the default branch to upload and modify (in this case, master).
 ```
 git push -u origin master
 ```
-Now if there have been any changes to the Github files on the master branch and you wish to locally change them, you can simply run:
+Now if there have been any changes to the GitHub files on the master branch and you wish to locally change them, you can simply run:
 ```
 git pull
 ```